swiftlang/swift-evolution/proposals/0329-clock-instant-date-duration.md

   var now: Instant { get }

-  func sleep(until deadline: Instant, tolerance: Instant.Interval?) async throws
+  func sleep(until deadline: Instant, tolerance: Instant.Duration?) async throws

-  var minimumResolution: Instant.Interval { get }
+  var minResolution: Instant.Duration { get }

   func measure(_ work: () async throws -> Void) reasync rethrows -> Duration
 }
 ```

 This means that given an instant, it is intrinsically linked to the clock; e.g., a specific clock's instant is not meaningfully comparable to all other clock instants.
-However, as an ease of use concession, the durations between two instants can be compared.
+However, as an ease of use concession, the duration between two instants can be compared.
 However, doing this across clocks is potentially considered a programmer error, unless handled very carefully.
 By making the protocol hierarchy just clocks and instants, it means that we can easily express a compact form of a duration that is usable in all cases; particularly for APIs that might adopt Duration as a replacement to an existing type.

 The clock minimum resolution will have a default implementation that returns `.nanosecond(1)`.
 This property serves to inform users of a clock the potential minimum granularity of what to invocations to now may return but also indicate the minimum variance between two instants that are significant.
 Practically speaking, this becomes relevant when measuring work - execution of a small work load may be executed in under the minimum resolution and not provide accurate information.